LibreTranslate/LibreTranslate/README.md

 - [x] A docker image (thanks [@vemonet](https://github.com/vemonet) !)
 - [x] Auto-detect input language (thanks [@vemonet](https://github.com/vemonet) !)
-- [ ] User authentication / tokens
+- [X] User authentication / tokens
 - [ ] Language bindings for every computer language

 ## FAQ

 ### Can I use your API server at libretranslate.com for my application in production?

 The API on libretranslate.com should be used for testing, personal or infrequent use.
-If you're going to run an application in production, please [get in touch](https://uav4geo.com/contact) to discuss options.
+If you're going to run an application in production, please [get in touch](https://uav4geo.com/contact) to get an API key or discuss other options.

 ## Credits